Business insolvency due to covid-19

 - To declare an interest in a proposed transaction or arrangement.

-To avoid compounding business difficulties caused by the coronavirus, good communications and good strategy are essential.
+To avoid compounding business difficulties caused by the COVID, good communications, strategy and records are essential.
+Records can be easily overlooked as admin is tedious but they can save directors from difficulty.
 Good communication helps to avoid disputes and this ought to include communication between directors, communications between directors and shareholders and also with creditors.
 Strategy is also important – the terms of existing contracts should be considered, the possibility of renegotiating contracts and bank borrowing facilities and the viability of restructuring.

 Practical actions to assess the solvency of your business and protect yourself as director